hsanson/chrome-pass/README.md

 are viewing because it is used to select the corresponding password from the store.

+### TOTP MFA Codes

+If the pass file has configured [pass-otp](https://github.com/tadfisher/pass-otp), then chrome-pass will generate the TOTP code and fill any numeric text inputs in the form with it.

-### IAM Accounts
+### AWS IAM Accounts

 For IAM accounts we need not only the login user and password but also the account 12 digit ID or alias.
-For this accounts chrom-pass has some special logic to be able to fill all information in the login page.
+For these accounts, chrome-pass has some special logic to be able to fill all information in the login page.

     Password Store